MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/diagnostic-checker.md

 ---
 # Run the diagnostics checker and scan for potential issues

-Use the Outlook Checker to run a diagnostics check and scan for potential issues for Dynamics 365 App for Outlook.
-If you run into an issue, you can send the log files to your administrator to help troublehsoot the issue.
+Use the Outlook Checker to run a diagnostic check and scan for potential issues for Dynamics 365 App for Outlook.
+If you run into an issue, you can send the log files to your administrator to help troubleshoot the issue.

 1. To run the checker, in Microsoft Outlook select **Dynamics 365** to open the Dynamics 365 pane.